code-warrior/git-workshop/git-workshop.md

 ---

 ## Checking Differences
+`git log`

+To display the entire history of a repository, run `git log`.
+Append the `--reverse` flag to the command to show the history in reverse.

+---

+## Checking Differences
 `git log -p`

-To display the entire history of a repository, run `git log -p`.
+To display the entire history of a repository, including changes,, run `git log -p`.
+Append the `--reverse` flag to the command to show the history in reverse.

 ---

 ## Checking Differences
 `git log -p <filename>`

 To display the entire history of a file, run `git log -p <filename>`.
+Append the `--reverse` flag to the command to show the history in reverse.

 ---